 New Zealand Sign Language Interpreting Scholarship

-The purpose of this scholarship is to support you to study Auckland University of Technology (AUT)’s Bachelor of Arts: New Zealand Sign Language: English Interpreting.
+Learn about this scholarship, which is designed to support people to study Auckland University of Technology (AUT)’s Bachelor of Arts: New Zealand Sign Language: English Interpreting course.

 Before submitting your application please read each section of this page carefully.